|Nutritional Guidelines (per serving)|

 Now pour the whipping cream into the processor/blender.
 Blitz until the cream forms stiff peaks, or is quite stiff (not runny) when dipped into with your finger.

-Add the mango puree to the whipped cream and blitz 5-10 seconds, or until you get a good mango-cream consistency.
+Add the mango puree to the whipped cream and blitz 5 to 10 seconds, or until you get a good mango-cream consistency.
 Pour into a large yogurt container or ice cream tub and set in the freezer for at least 6 hours, preferably 8.

 Serve in bowls, or scoop into ice cream cones.
 (To make scooping easier, take the sorbet out of the freezer 10 to 15 minutes ahead of time).